 This comprehensive guide by University of Delaware professor Dr. Katherine C. Grier offers practical advice on the nuts and bolts of writing exhibition scripts.

 It is important that your exhibit text is engaging and accessible to your audience.
 The Victoria & Albert Museum offers a guide on how to write gallery text that does just that.

 Museum-Ed created a resource for writing interpretive labels called “If You Can’t See It Don’t Say It: A New Approach to Interpretive Writing.”
-This list from the Minnesota Historical Society also offers advice for tips for exhibit labels.
+This list from the Minnesota Historical Society also offers advice about creating exhibit labels.

 Writing engaging, informative exhibit labels can be especially tricky.
 This narrated presentation discusses everything you need to consider to create good exhibit labels.
 This bibliography also contains many other resources and examples of good – and bad – label writing.